-- Base station and mobile dynamically change transmission rate (physical layer modulation technique) as mobile moves, SNR varies - SNR decreases ⇒BER increase as node moves away from base station - □ When BER becomes too high, switch to lower transmission rate but with lower BER
+- 10 20 30 40 SNR(dB) Base station and mobile dynamically change transmission rate (physical layer modulation technique) as mobile moves, SNR varies - SNR decreases ⇒BER increase as node moves away from base station - When BER becomes too high, switch to lower transmission rate but with lower BER

+Student Questions

-- ☐ Is it similar to TCP congestion control?
-Not at all. - ☐ What causes SNR/BER to change?
+□ Is it similar to TCP congestion control?

+Not at all.

+□ What causes SNR/BER to change?

-If more devices come into the same area, noise increases => SNR decreases. - => BER increases. - ☐ Is there a benefit to measuring the power in log units?
+If more devices enter the same area, noise

+increases, => SNR decreases.

+=> BER increases.

+□ Is there a benefit to measuring the power

+in log units?

 Yes.
 Everything here multiplies.
-In log units, they add.
+In log units,

+they add.

-☐ Chapter 7.2: Why does higher SNR result in lower BER?
+Chapter 7.2: Why does higher SNR result

+in lower BER?

 SNR=Signal/Noise ratio

-Higher SNR = Higher Signal or Lower Noise or both
+Higher SNR = Higher Signal or Lower Noise or

+both

 Higher signal results in lower bit errors

+How are bit errors detected?

+Coding

-- ☐ How are bit errors detected?
-Coding - ☐ Must the number after QAM be a power of 4?
+□ Must the number after QAM be a power

+of 4?

 Any power of 2 can be used.
+However, only

-However, only even powers are generally used.
+even powers are generally used.

+□ So, does the graph's vertical axis indicate

+the error rate?
+Yes.